roundware/roundware-ios-framework-v2/README.md

 NOTE: All of these methods will be called on the main thread.

-NOTE: The RWExample app shows how some of them are used in the `ViewController.swift` file.
+NOTE: The example app shows how some of them are used in the `ViewController.swift` file.

 See `RWFrameworkProtocol.swift`

+##Authors

+## License

+RWFramework is available under the MIT license.
+See the LICENSE file for more info.